expo/expo/docs/pages/clients/distribution-for-ios.md

 import ConfigurationDiff from '~/components/plugins/ConfigurationDiff';

-> ⚠️ An macOS machine and an Apple Developer account are required to build the development client locally.
+> ⚠️ A macOS machine and an Apple Developer account are required to build the development client locally.

 ## Building for iOS